 Personal Loans are some of the most expensive loans available in the market.
 They carry a high interest rate.
 Sometimes when a borrower is left with additional savings, it is possible for him to pre-pay the loan rather than waiting for each installment.
 This would save a lot of interest, especially when pre-payment is made to discharge the entire loan.

-Costs involved in pre-payment:
+Costs involved in Pre payment of personal loan:

 Most of the banks charge pre-payment charges/foreclosure penalty in case you want to pre-pay off your loan.
 Though RBI has made in mandatory for the banks not to charge pre-payment penalty charges for foreclosure, it is applicable only on the loans that are sanctioned on floating interest basis.
 Since most personal loans are fixed rate loans, RBI mandate does not have any bearing on this.